Last year, you were diagnosed with Acute Lymphoblastic Leukaemia.

 There is likely to be a large dollop of me writing this for myself; as a mother trying to process what the hell is happening to her spirited little boy.
 So much has already gone by in a whirlwind that I can barely recall it all.
 I don’t want to forget.
 There may be swearing (but you are still definitely not allowed to copy that).

 Some friends have also asked about where to give charitable donations.
 Firstly, you are receiving treatment at the Bristol Children’s Hospital.
 It is a regional centre of excellence that provides care to children throughout the southwest.
-If anyone wants to donate to it, please go to grandappeal.org.uk.
+If anyone wants to donate to this, please go to grandappeal.org.uk.